Woman bleeding after car flips near Hilsea Lido in 2am crash in Portsmouth

-Joey David cam across the scene in London Road, Hilsea, on Saturday morning.
+Joey David came across the scene in London Road, Hilsea, on Saturday morning.

 He called police and the ambulance service to the incident.